Automated and Distributed Statistical Analysis of Economic Agent-Based Models: Analysis of simulation output

-Figures ~\ref{fig:nmsimsAnalysis}(b) and (c) depict how to compute statistical estimates for $E[Y_t]$ and $E[Y]$.
-Such estimates can and should be accompanied by appropriate measure of uncertainty, e.g., computing ``$\alpha$-$\delta$ confidence intervals'' (CI) around them.
+Figures ~\ref{fig:nmsimsAnalysis}(b) and (c) depict how to compute statistical estimates for $E[Y_t]$ and $E[Y]$, respectively.
+Such estimates can and should be accompanied by appropriate measures of uncertainty, e.g., computing ``$\alpha$-$\delta$ confidence intervals'' (CI) around them.
 Given two user-specified parameters $\alpha \in (0,1)$ and $\delta \in \mathbb{R}^{+}$, we will show how to guarantee with statistical confidence $(1-\alpha)\cdot 100\%$ that the actual expected value belongs to the interval of width $\delta$ centred at its estimate, and how to optimize the number of runs needed to obtain such guarantee.
-These steps, which are sometimes overlooked in the ABM community, can make the statistical analysis of any stochastic simulation model sounder and more informative for policy analysis.
-We now provide more details on our proposals for transient and steady state analyses.
+These steps, which are sometimes overlooked in the ABM community, can make the statistical analysis of ABMs sounder and more informative for policy analysis.
+We now provide more details on our proposals for transient and steady-state analyses.

 \paragraph{Transient analysis} Procedures for transient analysis are well-established and relatively simple.
-As shown in Figure~\ref{fig:nmsimsAnalysis}(b), for a given time of interest $t$ (a column) we obtain a natural (unbiased) estimator for $E[Y_t]$ by computing the \emph{vertical} mean $\overline{Y}_t$ of the observations at $t$ (across the rows).
+As shown in Figure~\ref{fig:nmsimsAnalysis}(b), for a given time point $t$ (a column) we obtain an unbiased estimator for $E[Y_t]$ by computing the \emph{vertical} mean $\overline{Y}_t$ of the observations at $t$ (across the rows).
 Since these observations are IID, we can use standard statistical techniques based on the law of large numbers to build CIs as follows (see Chapter 9 of~\citealp{10.5555/554952}):